denialromeo/borders-quiz/README.md

 Funny dev realizations -

-* I thought I was so slick when I separated countries into islands and non-islands, with the idea that every non-island in either the old or new world was in a connected, complete graph.
+* I separated countries into islands and non-islands under the assumption that every non-island in either the old or new world was in a connected, complete graph.

     Turns out Malaysia breaks this rule.
-Malaysia isn't an island, but also has overseas territory on the island of Borneo!
+Malaysia isn't an island, but half of it's overseas on the island of Borneo!
 So to make this work, I've had to have two definitions for Malaysia.
-One where it only borders Thailand, and another where it also borders Indonesia and Brunei.
+One as a continental country where it only borders Thailand, and another as an island where it also borders Indonesia and Brunei.

-* China and Russia connect Europe and Asia too well, making the "graph distance" difficulty mechanic a bit pointless.
-If India and North Korea are just two countries away, having a "Hard" question asking if the two border each other is a bit too easy.
+* China and Russia make the "graph distance" difficulty mechanic a little pointless.
+If India and North Korea are just two countries apart, having a "Hard" question asking if they border each other is a bit too easy.

     So I've removed China and Russia from graph distance calculations except the Koreas, Mongolia, and Scandinavia.